 We teach independent business owners how to run successful coffee shops through our Seven Steps to Success program.

 We also develop and distribute innovative coffee shop products designed to enhance the experience of each drink (tea, sauces and syrups, frozen drink mixes).

 Sustainably sourced Crimson Cup coffee is available through a network of more than 350 independent coffee houses, grocers, college and universities, restaurants and food service operations across 29 states, Guam, and internationally in Bangladesh.

 Our own Crimson Cup Coffee Houses in the Columbus suburbs of Clintonville and Upper Arlington serve as test labs for developing new drink recipes and business practices.

 Founder and President: Greg Ubert, author of Seven Steps to Success: A Common Sense Guide to Succeed in Specialty Coffee.

 Imports and roasts nearly 500,000 pounds of coffee annually from 25+ coffee-growing countries.

-Friend2Farmer direct trade program supports small-plot farmers in Brazil, Costa Rica, Guatemala, Honduras, Mexico and Peru.
+Friend2Farmer direct trade program supports small-plot farmers in Brazil, Costa Rica, Guatemala, Ethiopia, Honduras, Mexico, Papa New Guinea and Peru.